Çağla Baş

-Çağla Baş Atakal (born Çağla Baş on July 26, 1992), aka Çağla Atakal, is a Turkish female paralympic shooter competing in the air rifle events.
+Çağla Baş Atakal (born Çağla Baş on 26 July 1992), also known as Çağla Atakal, is a Turkish female paralympic shooter competing in the air rifle events.
 She qualified to represent Turkey at the 2016 Summer Paralympics in Rio de Janeiro.
 Baş also plays on a wheelchair basketball team at a national level.

 Early life

-Çağla Baş was born in Altınordu district of Ordu Province, Turkey on July 26, 1992.
+Çağla Baş was born in Altınordu district of Ordu Province, Turkey on 26 July 1992.
 She lives in her hometown.

 She married Erdem Atakal in December 2014 after being together for 7 years.
 She drew the attention of her future husband during a wheelchair basketball game she was playing in Istanbul.